At West Byfleet Infant School, we are aware that some of our pupils are young carers.

 We know that young carers may need a little extra support to enjoy and do well at school.
 West Byfleet Infant School is committed to ensuring that all pupils who are Young Carers are identified and supported effectively.

-Our Pastoral Support Worker (PSW) is also our Young Carers leader, whose role it is to help identify and co-ordinate the support for our Young Carers.
+Our Pastoral Support Worker (PSW) is also our Young Carers leader.
+Her role is to help identify and co-ordinate support for our Young Carers.

-We run a Young Carers Club every week.
-In the club we aim to have fun and provide a friendly, nurturing and safe space where Young Carers from across the school meet and bond together.
+We run a Young Carers activity each half term.
+We aim to have fun and provide a friendly, nurturing and safe space where Young Carers from across the school meet and bond together.

 If you think your child might be a young carer, please email cclark@wbis.org.uk.